codam-coding-college/find-peers/README.md

 # Find peers --> [find-peers.joppekoers.nl](https://find-peers.joppekoers.nl)

-This website and script is meant to help students to find peers that are working on the same project
+This website is meant to help students to find peers that are working on the same project

 ## Developing
 ## Setup & configuration